 Predictors for myocardial injury include older age, presence of cardiovascular-related comorbidities, and elevated C-reactive protein.
 Elevated myocardial markers predict risk for in-hospital mortality.

-Cases of fulminant myocarditis, cardiomyopathy, cardiac tamponade, myopericarditis with systolic dysfunction, pericarditis and pericardial effusion, ST-segment elevation (indicating potential acute myocardial infarction), cor pulmonale, and takotsubo syndrome have been reported.
+The most frequent cardiovascular complications in hospitalised patients are heart failure, myocardial injury, arrhythmias, and acute coronary syndrome.
+Cases of fulminant myocarditis, cardiomyopathy, cardiac tamponade, myopericarditis with systolic dysfunction, pericarditis and pericardial effusion, ST-segment elevation (indicating potential acute myocardial infarction), cor pulmonale, and takotsubo syndrome have also been reported.

 Perform an ECG and order high-sensitivity troponin I (hs-cTnI) or T (hs-cTnT) and N-terminal pro-brain natriuretic peptide (NT-proBNP) levels in patients with symptoms or signs that suggest acute myocardial injury in order to make a diagnosis.
 Results should be considered in the clinical context.